My REAL Thoughts on University & How to Make the Most of it

 Advice on choosing a university: I would 100% recommend Newcastle as the perfect place to spend 3 years.
 The nightlife really was amazing and so cheap too, the shopping is so good and a great way to blow the student loan and there’s loads of great places to eat and drink.
 However, this might not be for everyone so make sure you visit the city you’re thinking of going to university in, make sure you like it and that you can see yourself spending years there.
 Also check out where the campus is in relation to the city centre.
 I liked how Newcastle University was right in the centre of town so in between lectures you could pass the time in shops or go get something to eat.

 Halls.
 I remember spending ages deciding which halls I wanted to be in as I thought it was an important part of the experience.
 I didn’t get a single one of my choices and ended up in one of the accommodations further out.
 I remember pulling into the car park and being guided to the block where my room was.
 I was so excited but absolutely petrified too.
 My room was pretty big and the flat was a decent size and I was just sharing with 5 other people.
 I remember my parents leaving and I suddenly felt SO alone.
 Of course, we just got drunk those first couple of weeks and it kinda all didn’t feel real and as if I was just here for a holiday.
 After freshers was when reality hit.
 I’d never felt so alone before.
 The 3 guys in my flat were very different to the sort I’d been friends with before.
-One used to sit outside his door and play guitar during the night and I know there’s nothing wrong with that but my god, it just felt so weird to me.
 And the girls were also very different.
 I tried but they just didn’t seem the friendliest of people and didn’t really make any effort.
 I used to ring my friends from home ALL the time and we used to just sit on the phone for hours and I was so grateful to hear a friendly voice.
 Most stayed in Leeds and I remember wishing so many times I could change my decision.
 Despite feeling totally stupid writing this now, I used to sit in my room and feel SO homesick which is completely stupid considering I was just an hour and a half away from my home town and not half way round the world.
 Luckily, I did make friends with other people in my accommodation on a night out and without some of these people I think I would have dropped out.
 Long story short, I ended up moving halls to one right near the university with other people I knew.
 Things got a bit better but if I’m honest I still never felt 100% happy in halls.
 I loved the freedom, the nights out, living with friends but I missed my own space and home comforts during first year.

 Second/third year: Things were definitely better in second and third year when you could live with people you actually chose to and in a proper house rather than halls.
 I lived with 6 other girls in second year and 2 other girls in third year.
 We lived in Jesmond which I’d 100% recommend if you go to university in Newcastle.